 - Testing and release for distribution

 In addition, each of these procedures needs professional documentation.
 They also need to be updated periodically.
-The extensive documentation required for compliance with FDA regulations can be a daunting task.
+The extensive documentation required for compliance with FDA regulations can be a difficult task.
 However, it is necessary for all pharmaceutical companies.
 Including technical writers, they have the know-how to develop and update SOPs to comply with FDA regulations.

 The Consequences of Inadequate Documentation